Westchase, Houston: Economy

 Westchase is home to a growing number of hotels; between 2014 and 2016, the hotel market in the district grew by 9%.
 The two flagship full-service hotels in the district are the Marriott Westchase and the Houston Hilton Westchase.

 Westchase is home to one of Houston's only Japanese markets, the Nippan Daido (大道日本食料品店 Daidō Nihon Shokuryōhinden).

 In 2022 the Bechtel announced it would move its Houston area offices, currently in the Houston Galleria area, to Westchase effective late 2023.

+In 2023 Mattress Firm announced it would move its headquarters to Westchase as the lease at its current headquarters ends.